Ilya114/Box64Droid/README.md

 ## How to configure?

 You can choose to use environment variables, there are 3 files, `dxvk.conf`, `Box8664.conf` and `DXVK_env.conf`.
-These files are created and found in the internal storage inside the Box4Droid folder right after the first run of Box86.
+These files are created and found in the internal storage inside the Box64Droid folder right after the first run of Box86 or Box64.

 The `Box8664.conf` file is for you to use the Box86 and Box64 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#) and [here](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md).
 You can add as many variables as you like.
 In this file, there is the `res` variable, in it you put the same resolution that you chose in Termux-x11, otherwise the screen content may be cut off or there may be borders on the screen.